Nov 26, 2024

 by Nadia El-Yaouti | Apr 09, 2022

-state trooper Photo Source: Adobe Stock Image
+A close-up of a Pennsylvania state trooper vehicle featuring the words "STATE TROOPER" on the side.
+Photo Source: Adobe Stock Image

 A now-retired Pennsylvania trooper was awarded $2 million after a Philadelphia jury found his claims of forced retirement by his employer, the state police, to be substantial.